 Are you seeing dead needles appear on the outer edges of your cedars?
 This could be symptomatic of winter damage to cedars.
-Winter cold and ice can result in winter damage to trees and shrubs, including Blue Atlas cedar, deodar cedar and Lebanon cedar.
-But you may not see the evidence of freeze damage until after temperatures warm and growth starts up again.
+Winter cold and ice can result in winter damage to trees and shrubs, including Blue Atlas cedar, deodar cedar, and Lebanon cedar.
+You may not see the evidence of freeze damage until after temperatures warm and growth starts up again.
 Read on for information about cedar trees and winter damage.

 Cedar Trees and Winter Damage

 Cedars are evergreen conifers with needle-like leaves that stay on the tree all winter long.
 The trees go through “hardening off” in the autumn to prepare them for winter’s worst.
 The trees close down growth and slow transpiration and consumption of nutrients.